Villa Farnesina

 Schedule

-Monday – Saturday: 9am – 1pm
+Monday – Saturday: 9am – 2pm

 Price

-Children under 10: Free
+Children under 10 with an adult: Free

 Transport